top of page

 Thunder galloped swiftly across the field and rolled in the dirt.

-Michele Moore is a Mentor Mom with My Homeschool Hub.
+Michele Moore is a Homeschool Coach with Statheros Academy and she has a deep love for books, reading, and writing.
 You can work with her one on one for customized homeschool help and support.
-You can learn more about Michele and schedule an appointment with her
+You can learn more about Michele and schedule an appointment with her here.

 bottom of page